WinVector/vtreat/extras/ConstantLeak.md

 score frame estimates, as that is a step completely under `vtreat` control).

-The current `vtreat` procedures are very strong and fully up to the case of assisting in construction of best possible machine learning models.
-However in certain degenerate cases (near-constant encoding combined completely deterministic cross-validation; neither of which is a default behavior of `vtreat`) the cross validation system itself can introduce an information leak that promotes over-fit.
+The current `vtreat` procedures are very strong and fully “up to the job” of assisting in construction of best possible machine learning models.
+However in certain degenerate cases (near-constant encoding combined completely deterministic cross-validation; neither of which is a default behavior of `vtreat`) the cross validation system itself can introduce an information leak that promotes over-fit for some custom coders. `vtreat`’s built-in coders are estimates of conditional changes from apparent mean (not estimates of conditional values), so tend to avoid the above issues.